-We may, prior to the date of the Annual Meeting, grant additional RSUs, PSUs and stock options out of the share reserve increase pursuant to the Restated Plan, although these awards are within the discretion of the Administrator (as defined below) and are not currently determinable.
+We may, prior to the date of the Annual Meeting, grant additional RSUs, PSUs and stock options out of the share reserve increase pursuant to the Restated Plan, although these awards are within the discretion of the Administrator and are not currently determinable.
 Any such awards will reduce the shares available for future issuance pursuant to the Restated Plan.
 The RSUs, PSUs and stock options that have been or will be granted out of the share reserve increase pursuant to the Restated Plan and are subject to stockholder approval of the Restated Plan are referred to in this proposal as, respectively, "Contingent RSUs," and "Contingent PSUs," and "Contingent Options," and, together, the "Contingent Awards."

-Additionally, we have promised to grant Mr. Growe an equity grant in June 2023, following, and subject to, stockholder approval of the Restated Plan, consisting of PSUs with an aggregate grant date value of \$420,000 and RSUs with an aggregate grant date value of \$140,000.
-Additionally, we have promised to grant one officer an option to purchase 2,000,000 shares, two non-executive officer employees RSUs with an aggregate grant date value of \$500,000, and two non-executive officer employees PSUs with an aggregate grant date value of \$1,500,000.
+Additionally, we have promised to grant Mr. Growe an equity grant in June 2023, following, and subject to, stockholder approval of the Restated Plan, consisting of PSUs with an aggregate grant date value of \$630,000 (assuming maximum performance) and RSUs with an aggregate grant date value of \$140,000.
+Additionally, we have promised to grant one officer an option to purchase 2,000,000 shares, two non-executive officer employees RSUs with an aggregate grant date value of \$500,000, and two non-executive officer employees PSUs with an aggregate grant date value of \$2,250,000 (assuming maximum performance).
 The option grants would vest in increments of 20% on the next five anniversaries from the grant date.
 The PSUs, if granted, would vest as described above with respect to other 2023 PSU grants.
-The PSU and RSU grants would vest in increments of 33.3% on the next three anniversaries from the grant date.
+The PSU and RSU grants, if granted, would vest in increments of 33.3% on the next three anniversaries from the grant date.
 These grants will be granted following, and subject to, stockholder approval of the Restated Plan and would reduce the shares available for future issuance pursuant to the Restated Plan.
-Additionally, we may, prior to the date of the Annual Meeting, promise to grant additional RSUs, PSUs and stock options out of the share reserve increase pursuant to the Restated Plan following, and subject to, stockholder approval of the Restated Plan, although these awards are within the discretion of the Administrator (as defined below) and are not currently determinable.
-Any such awards will reduce the shares available for future issuance pursuant to the Restated Plan.
-The RSUs, PSUs and stock options that have been promised or will be promised to be granted out of the share reserve increase pursuant to the Restated Plan and are subject to stockholder approval of the Restated Plan are referred to in this proposal as, respectively, "Promised RSUs," and "Promised PSUs," and "Promised Options," and, together, the "Promised Awards."
+Additionally, we may, prior to the date of the Annual Meeting, promise to grant additional RSUs, PSUs and stock options out of the share reserve increase pursuant to the Restated Plan following, and subject to, stockholder approval of the Restated Plan, although these awards are within the discretion of the Administrator and are not currently determinable.
+Any such awards will reduce the shares available for future issuance pursuant to the Restated Plan and are subject to stockholder approval of the Restated Plan are referred to in this proposal as, respectively, "Promised RSUs," and "Promised PSUs," and "Promised Options," and, together, the "Promised Awards."